 “Does it always feel like that?”

 He shook his head.
 “Not always.
-It’s pretty bad, yeah, but I can usually deal with it.
+It’s pretty bad, yeah, but my medication normally knocks it on the head.
 This is the worst it’s been in ages.”
 He let out a quiet, almost defeated sigh.
-“I think I need to go and see my doctor when we get back from New Zealand.
+“I think I need to go and see Dr. Emerson when we get back from New Zealand.
 I can’t rely on my painkillers the whole time.
 I’ll get myself addicted if I’m not careful.”

 “You could go and see him today,” Zac said as he came back into the main room, still on the phone.
 “Joel said he can book us onto another flight if that’s what needs to happen.”